-Turmeric helps prevent the overproduction of bile and acid, and this also helps in the production of beneficial gut bacteria.
+Turmeric helps prevent the overproduction of bile acid, and this assists in the production of beneficial gut bacteria.
 The other antioxidants in the spice help digestion and ease stomach cramps.

 Kefir is rich in probiotics, and we know how these help boost gut health.
 They also relieve an upset stomach (12).

 Broccoli has shown to improve the symptoms of leaky gut, which happens when the intestinal barrier is compromised.
-Broccoli contains fiber, which is another reason it can do good to your gut.
+Broccoli contains fiber, which is another reason it can be good for your gut.

 Some studies show that the anthocyanins in blueberries can diversify gut bacteria and improve gut health.